joshfarrant/josh-farrant-me/src/content/podcasts.md

 - **Serial**

-  Probably the most well-known podcasts on this list.
+  Probably the most well-known podcast on this list.
 Serial follows a reporter's journey as she looks into crimes, the people who committed them, and the people around them.
-I'd recommend Season 1 over Season 2.
+I'd recommend starting with Season 1, maybe skipping Season 2, then jumping back in with Season 3.

 - **Subnet**